Fabricators-of-Create/Porting-Lib/CONTRIBUTING.md

-# Library Package Guidelines
+# Porting Lib Contributing Guidelines

 1. **Mixin Naming**
-	- **Class Names**
+    - **Class Names:**
 	All mixin classes should be named after the class that they mixin to followed by either `Mixin` if the class is a regular mixin, or `Accessor` if it is an accessor mixin.
 When mixing into inner classes, use a `$` symbol to separate the outer and inner class names.
 For example, when making a regular mixin for the class `ClassA.ClassB`, the mixin class name would be `ClassA$ClassBMixin`.
-	- **Field and Method Names**
+	- **Field and Method Names:**
 	All non-shadowed fields and methods, including those in extension interfaces, should be prefixed with `port_lib$`.
-Accessor and invoker methods' base name should be the same as the method that is being accessed or invoked.
+Accessor and invoker methods' base name should be the same as their target, plus the prefix.
 For example, the invoker method name for `renderBakedItemModel` would be `port_lib$renderBakedItemModel`.

-2. **Mixin Misc**
+2. **Mixin Misc:**
 	- Mixins that mixin to a class that only exists in a certain environment type should have an `@Environment(EnvType.{type})` annotation.
 This annotation should go above the `@Mixin` annotation.
 	- All mixin classes should be abstract.
 Regular mixins should have the `abstract` modifier.
 Accessors should be interfaces, which are already technically abstract.
 	- Shadowed methods should always be abstract.